rse/stmux/README.md

   default is to use the specification inside the command line arguments or (alternatively) to read the specification from `stdin`.

-The following PEG-style grammar loosly describes the specification `<spec>`.
+The following PEG-style grammar loosely describes the specification `<spec>`.
 For exact details see the [real PEG grammar of stmux](src/stmux-2-parser.pegjs).

 ```